bwoo14/2420_week11_Lab/README.md

 ## Moving the scripts and unit files to their correct directory
 - Before starting, make a new directory in the /opt directory to hold the script
 - The new directory must match the directory specified in the `ExecStart` directive
+- Run the command `sudo mkdir /opt/<directory name>`
+- For us, the command was `sudo mkdir /opt/backup-script`